IanRobinsonHudl/PairwiseTestGenerator/README.md

 # PairwiseTestGenerator

+These instructions are for MAC use.
+Some commands may differ when running on Windows

 clone project

 Navigate to project root

 Set up virtual environment: `python venv env/`

+Activate virtual environment: `. ./env/bin/activate`

 Install dependencies: `pip3 install -r requirements.txt`